header-logo

 Generally speaking, China is not a dangerous place in terms of crime and personal safety.
 We never felt threatened in any way.
 That being said, there is always the occasional pick pocketer here and there and you need to beware in the crowded areas specially where there are a lot of tourists.

 The crowds are sometimes hard to cope and a child could easily get lost in all that congestion specially at public places and major tourist sites.
-There is a couple of things you should prepare for in case you get separated.
+For the really little ones, specially the rambunctious kind, consider getting a kiddy-leash if he/she tends to run.

 We hung an id card from each kid's neck with their data and the name, address and phone number of the hotel where we were currently staying (in English AND Chinese).
 If that doesn't work (card always getting lost) write down the information with non-washable INK on his/her upper arm under the sleeve.
 That can't get lost.